sfomuseum/geocoder/README.md

 102061079	Gowanus Heights	neighbourhood	-1		2012				Gowanus Heights, New York, New York, US
 ```

 Note the use of the `-query-timeout` flag.
 The default query timeout is 5 seconds which may not be enough depending on the specifics of your remote database (VFS) configuration.
+For example, initial testing using a VFS layer in an Amazon AWS Lambda + AWS S3 setup required timeouts in excess of 30 seconds which largely makes it impractical for most applications.

 ### Getty Thesaurus of Geographic Names (TGN)